blbadger/blbadger.github.io/language-representations.md

 which is the case for transformations present in many models used for language and vision modeling.
 Besides true non-invertibility, linear transformations with eigenvectors of very different magnitudes are often difficult to invert practically even if they are actually invertible.
 This is termed approximate non-invertibility, and has been seen to exist for vision models [here](https://blbadger.github.io/depth-generality.html).

 The ability of the information present in $O_l$ to generate $a$ from noise can be thought of as a measure of representational accuracy.
 How does representational accuracy for transformers trained for language modeling compare to those trained for image classification?
-In the following figure, we can see that the trained GPT-2 has less accurate input representations in the early layers than ViT Large does.
+In the following figure, we can see that the trained GPT-2 has less accurate input representations in the early layers than ViT Large does, although these layers are still capable of retaining enough information to generate recognizable images.

 ![gpt2 vs vit representation]({{https://blbadger.github.io}}/deep-learning/vit_vs_gpt2_representation.png)

 This is also the case for out-of-distribution images such as this Tesla coil.
-In particular, the first few dozen tokens (top few rows in the grid of the input image, that is) of the input for both images are poorly represented, and display high-frequency inputs that is common for representations of poorly conditioned models.
+In particular, the first few dozen tokens (top few rows in the grid of the input image, that is) of the input for both images are comparatively poorly represented, and display high-frequency inputs that is common for representations of poorly conditioned models.

 ![gpt2 vs vit representation]({{https://blbadger.github.io}}/deep-learning/vit_vs_gpt2_representation_2.png)

+### Conclusion

+On this page we have seen that deeper modules focus more broadly on input tokens whereas shallower layers tend to focus on specific portions (here early parts) of the input.
+Compared with vision transformers, it is apparent that language transformers are less self-attentive such that each patch (token) tends to focus on more than itself.

+In some respects, it is surprising that models designed for language processing would be capable of retaining most input information even across a single transformer block.